-Money always opens doors expect for a Co-op if you are to compete in a hot market like New York, an agent with a few more tricks up their sleeve then just upping the price.
-They should demonstrate the right market knowledge and negotiation skills that will give you an advantage over the competitors.
+Money always opens doors except for a Co-op if you compete in a hot market like New York, an agent with a few more tricks up their sleeve than just upping the price.
+They should demonstrate the right market knowledge and negotiation skills to give you an advantage over the competitors.
 Simple as asking the sellers agent the right questions to find out what is most important to them.
-It could be a quick closing, a delayed closing, a post possession agreement a specific contingency, or just a buyer they like and trust.
+It could be a quick closing, a delayed closing, a post possession agreement, a specific contingency, or just a buyer they like and trust.

 How do you help home buyers come to the right decision?How do you help home buyers come to the right decision?

 Sometimes a simple list of pros and cons may not be enough.
-Having an agent who fully understands your needs, market knowledge, and has a clarity of vision can help move things along.
-You should be able to feel comfortable talking with them about any issues or concerns you might have, including property valuation and future potential of a particular property or neighborhood.
+Having an agent who fully understands your needs, market knowledge, and clarity of vision can help move things along.
+You should feel comfortable talking with them about any issues or concerns you might have, including property valuation and the future potential of a particular property or neighborhood.
 An experienced agent will help you look past the small details and see the bigger picture.

 Do you have testimonials or a list of previous clients?Do you have testimonials or a list of previous clients?

-As with any service provider, ask for referrals to find out if previous clients were pleased representation provided.
-Websites like Google and others can also provide an excellent reference to learn what other home buyers experienced when working with the broker or brokerage you are considering.
+As with any service provider, ask for referrals to determine if previous clients were pleased representation provided.
+Websites like Google and others can also provide an excellent reference to learn what other home buyers experienced when working with the broker or brokerage you consider.

 These questions are an excellent way to start a conversation about home buying.
 Depending on your needs and preferences, you may also want to choose a buyers broker specializing in first-time home buyers, condos, co-ops, or townhouse properties.